 gastrointestinal imbalances (diarrhea, constipation, vomiting,

-ears; and skin problems — especially psoriasis, but also rashes,
+ears; and skin problems–especially acne and psoriasis, but also

-dry and peeling skin, and slow-healing wounds.
-Liver abnormalities
+rashes, dry and peeling skin and slow-healing wounds.
+Liver

 Fortunately, many herbs can help treat liver problems, and some